Scale invariance vs conformal invariance: Examples

 This can be improved to be traceless only when $\alpha = \frac{d-4}{d}$ (see e.g. \cite{ElShowk:2011gz}).
 In the Euclidean signature, this model is regarded as a theory of elasticity \cite{Elas}, where $v_\mu$ is the displacement vector.
 The model can be also regarded as a free field theory describing the theory of perception \cite{Bialek:1986it}\cite{Bialek:1987qc}\cite{Nakayama:2010ye}.

-\subsubsection{Interacting theories}
+\subsection{Interacting theories}

-In $d=4$, we can argue that classically all unitary renormalizable scale invariant actions are conformal invariant \cite{Callan:1970ze}.
-The statement can be verified by explicitly writing down all the interactions.
+In $d=4$ dimension, we can argue that classically all unitary (power-counting) renormalizable scale invariant actions are conformal invariant \cite{Callan:1970ze}.
+The statement can be verified by explicitly writing down all the possible renormalizable interaction terms.
 The quantum corrections due to the renormalization and necessity of cut-off hiddenly introduces the scale, so the scale invariance can be broken.
-The effect of the renormalization plays a crucial role in discussing scale invariance and conformal invariance.
+As already argued in section \ref{emr}, the effect of the renormalization plays a crucial role in our discussions on scale invariance and conformal invariance.
 In particular, the trace of the energy-momentum tensor obtains a quantum correction

 where $\beta^I =\frac{dg^I}{d\log\mu}$ is the beta function for the coupling constant $g^I$ and tells how much our coupling constant runs along the renormalization group flow.
-The second term $\beta^a$ (the so-called vector beta function) may be unfamiliar, and we will discuss more in section \ref{red}.
-For now, we just say it is the beta function that removes the divergence of the background space-time dependent current coupling $\int d^4 x ( N^a) \partial_\mu J^\mu_a$ with a space-time dependent background field $N^a$.
-The general expression (\ref{eomq}) for the violation of the trace of the energy-momentum tensor by quantum corrections is known as the trace identity and we have more detailed discussions in section \ref{contact} and \ref{red}.
+We have already discussed possibly unfamiliar second term $v^a$ (the so-called divergence part of the vector beta function) in section \ref{red}.
+Roughly speaking, it is the beta function that removes the divergence of the background space-time dependent current coupling $\int d^4 x ( N^a) \partial_\mu J^\mu_a$ with a space-time dependent background field $N^a$.
+The general expression (\ref{eomq}) for the violation of the trace of the energy-momentum tensor by quantum corrections is known as the trace identity and we had more detailed discussions in section \ref{contact} and \ref{red}.

 As discussed in \ref{local}, the energy-momentum tensor is not unique.
 In (\ref{eomq}), we have assumed that we can use the ambiguities to remove $\Box O$ term with a scalar operator $O$ (preferably dimension $2$ but not necessary).
 In interacting field theories, the term $\Box O$ can be renormalized and it may mix with the other terms, so this assumption is more non-trivial than we naively think, but we leave the problem set a side for now (see e.g. \cite{Brown:1980qq}\cite{Hathrell:1981zb} for reference), and come back to the point when necessary.
-We also note that the expression for the trace of the energy-momentum tensor (\ref{eomq}) is only up to the usage of the equations of motion, and we will discuss the consequence of the equations of motion in quantum field theories later in section \ref{contact} in relation to the renormalization group equation.
+We also note that the expression for the trace of the energy-momentum tensor (\ref{eomq}) is only up to the usage of the equations of motion, and we have discussed the consequence of the equations of motion in quantum field theories in section \ref{contact} in relation to the renormalization group equation.

 As an example, let us consider massless many flavor QCD \cite{Caswell:1974gg} (a.k.a Banks-Zaks model \cite{Banks:1981nn}) of $SU(N_c)$ gauge group with $N_f$ pairs of Dirac fermions in fundamental representation.
 The two-loop beta functions are given by